Nemin32/Nemin32.github.io/_drafts/aorant.md

 This is where the Flintlocks come up again as you have to complete several smaller puzzles to proceed to a final trial.
 This sort of layout is called a "Hub" in the community and there are several of these in the game.
 I'll talk about them in more detail later, for now just keep them in mind.

+It is interesting to note that this temple contains two gameplay features that don't appear anywhere else in the game: swinging rocks that can kill Abe if he jumps at the wrong time and an Indiana Jones-esque rolling boulder that you have to run away from.

+### Scrabania

+Unlike Paramonia, which is a lush forest, Scrabania is a sweltering desert, full of sand, huge rocks and cacti.
+Elum joins us once more on the journey to the temple, as the duo dares the bomb-ridden desert.
+Interestingly Slig patrols are far rarer in this area, their place taken by floating mines.
+Perhaps the design intention behind this is the fact that Sligs are bog-dwelling creatures and thus they can't tolerate the heat.
+The game never details this, so this is just me seeing things into where there might not even be anything.

+This area also features the so-called bladders.
+These are inflated balloons of animal-bladders hanged onto poles with what appears to be antennas sticking out of them.
+The game never acknowledges them, but it is pretty obviously part of ancient Mudokon tech, (the artbooks further give this credit.)

+#### The Scrabanian Temple

+After a stressful and narrow escape from Slogs, you finally arrive to the nesting place of Scrabs.
+These are quadrupedal carnivores with surprisingly Mudokon-like chests.
+Similarly to the Paramonian Temple, this area too presents you with an intro section and then later a hub, then finally culminates in one long trial.

 ### Free-Fire Zone